 Click on “Check For Update”.
 Recollect that this update is a lethargic rollout, so it will take some time for everybody to get it.
 In case you’re expected to get the update as of now, it should show up when you check for refreshes.

 Alternative Method for installing Windows 11

-In case the system upgrade does not show up then you can head toward Microsoft’s Windows 11 Installation Assistant and download it and install it.
+In case the system upgrade does not show up then you can head toward Microsoft’s Windows 11 Installation Assistant and download and install it.
 It will again check your system requirements and windows license.